LadyGrant/SPUR_Green_Roofs/README.md

 | `--o-per-sample-sequences`         | Output artifact: demultiplexed paired-end sequences separated by sample                         |
 | `--o-error-correction-details`     | Output file that includes stats on barcode matching and error correction (for QC/debugging)     |

+**Notes:**
+- `--p-no-rev-comp-mapping-barcodes`: Use this flag if your sequencing core confirmed that the barcodes are already in the correct orientation.
+If your barcodes were sequenced on the forward read (as is standard for 16S EMP protocols), this flag is typically appropriate.
+- `--p-no-golay-error-correction`: Use this only if you know your barcodes are not Golay-encoded.
+Golay correction is standard in EMP protocols, but some custom primer plates or in-house barcoding schemes may not use it.
+Including this flag when using non-Golay barcodes prevents incorrect error correction and potential barcode misassignment.